open-policy-agent/opa-idea-plugin/CONTRIBUTING.md

 * all tests must passed
 * add link to IntelliJ SDK documentation in JavaDoc, if the SDK documentation does not exist, please write a section in project architecture.

+## Developer Certificate Of Origin

+The OPA project requires that contributors sign off on changes submitted to OPA repositories.
+As opa-idea-plugin is now part of the OPA repositories, opa-idea-plugin requires contributors sign off on changes as well.
+The [Developer Certificate of Origin (DCO)](https://developercertificate.org/) is a simple way to certify that you wrote or have the right to submit the code you are contributing to the project.

+The DCO is a standard requirement for Linux Foundation and CNCF projects.

+You sign-off by adding the following to your commit messages:

+    This is my commit message

+    Signed-off-by: Random J Developer <random@developer.example.org>

+Git has a `-s` command line option to do this automatically.

+    git commit -s -m 'This is my commit message'

+You can find the full text of the DCO here: https://developercertificate.org/

 # Helpful resources
 * [IntelliJ sdk documentation](https://www.jetbrains.org/intellij/sdk/docs/intro/welcome.html)